The most powerful toxin. The most dangerous and deadly poisons in the world. Deadly poisons in nature

 The minimum sufficient dose of diamphotoxin is 0.000025 mg/kg.

-However, according to other scientists, the first place belongs to the box jellyfish (Cubozoa) or, as it is also called, the sea wasp, whose poison fatally affects skin cells, the nervous system and the heart.
-On account of this poisonous inhabitant of the deep seas of Asia and Australia, six thousand lives over the past sixty years.
+However, according to other scientists, the first place belongs to the box jellyfish (Cubozoa) or as it is also called - sea wasp, the poison of which fatally affects skin cells, the nervous system and the heart.
+On account of this poisonous inhabitant the sea depths of Asia and Australia six thousand lives in the last sixty years.

-The reputation of the most poisonous creature of the box jellyfish is somewhat spoiled by the fact that treating wounds from it with acetic acid immediately after receiving them significantly increases the chances of survival.
+The reputation of the most poisonous creature of the box jellyfish is somewhat spoiled by the fact that the treatment of wounds from it acetic acid immediately after receiving them significantly increases the chances of survival.

 And one more fact.
-The Brazilian Wandering Spider (Phoneutria) or banana spider is listed in 2007 in the Guinness Book of Records for the maximum number of human deaths caused, and not so much because of its poisonousness, but because of its choice of a wide variety of places to attack people - buildings, cars, clothes, etc. shoes.
-What is called - not quality, so quantity!
+The Brazilian Wandering Spider (Phoneutria) or banana spider was included in the Guinness Book of Records in 2007 for the maximum number of human deaths caused, not so much because of its poisonousness, but because of its choice of a wide variety of places to attack people - buildings, cars, clothes and shoes.
+What is called - not quality, so much as quantity!

-Foods and drinks that are familiar to us can be deadly.
-And the simplest items contain poison.
-It turns out that the most powerful poisons are sometimes next to us, and we do not even know about it.
+Foods and drinks that are very familiar to us can turn out to be deadly.
+And the simplest objects contain poison.
+It turns out that the most powerful poisons are sometimes close to us, and we don’t even suspect it.

-- Methanol, or methyl alcohol is a very dangerous poison.
+- Methanol, or methyl alcohol, is a very dangerous poison.
 This is explained by the fact that it is easy to confuse it with ordinary wine alcohol, since they are indistinguishable in taste and smell.
-Counterfeit alcoholic drinks are sometimes made on the basis of methyl alcohol, but without an examination it is impossible to establish the presence of methanol.
-Unfortunately, the consequences of drinking such drinks are irreversible, at best, a person goes blind.
+Counterfeit alcoholic drinks are sometimes made from methyl alcohol, but without an examination it is impossible to determine the presence of methanol.
+Unfortunately, the consequences of consuming such drinks are irreversible, best case scenario the person goes blind.

 Mercury.
-Everyone at home has the most common item - a mercury thermometer.
-It turns out that if mercury from two or three thermometers is poured into a medium-sized room, then this will already be enough to cause serious poisoning.
+Everyone at home has the most common item - mercury thermometer.
+It turns out that if you spill mercury from two or three thermometers in a medium-sized room, this will be enough to cause serious poisoning.
 True, elemental mercury itself is not dangerous, its vapors are dangerous, and it begins to evaporate already at room temperature.
 In addition to thermometers, the same type of mercury is found in fluorescent lamps.
 So be careful with them.

-Snake poison.
-There are more than two and a half thousand species of reptiles, but only about 250 species are poisonous among them.
-The most famous are common vipers, cobras, rattlesnakes, black mambas, small sand snakes.
+Snake venom.
+There are more than two and a half thousand species of reptiles, but only about 250 species are poisonous.
+The most famous - common vipers, cobras, rattlesnakes, black mambas, small snakes - sand ephs.

-People have long found out that snake venom is dangerous only when it enters human blood.
-And, since mankind has been dealing with snakes for many millennia, it is not surprising that it was when studying the effects of snake venom on animals and humans in 1895 that they created the first antidote - anti-snake serum.
-By the way, there is no universal antidote even in the case of poisoning with snake venom, for each type of snake, its own antitoxin is created - for the king cobra - one, for vipers - another, for rattlesnakes - the third.
+People have long found out that snake venom is dangerous only when it enters the human bloodstream.
+And, since humanity has been dealing with snakes for many millennia, it is not surprising that it was while studying the effects of snake venom on the bodies of animals and people that the first antidote was created in 1895 - anti-snake serum.
+By the way, there is no universal antidote even in case of poisoning by snake venom; for each type of snake, its own antitoxin is created - for king cobra- one, for vipers - another, for rattlesnakes - a third.

 The fastest poison

-There are many poisons, but potassium cyanide is still considered one of the fastest acting.
-Used since ancient times, it is probably the most famous "spy" poison: many agents in films and books use cyanide in ampoules or tablets.
-And about such a sign of it as the smell of "bitter almonds", probably everyone read in the wonderful detective stories of Agatha Christie.
+There are many poisons, but potassium cyanide is still considered one of the fastest-acting.
+It has been used since ancient times, it is probably the most famous "spy" poison: many agents in films and books use cyanide in ampoules or tablets.
+And everyone probably read about such a sign as the smell of “bitter almonds” in Agatha Christie’s wonderful detective stories.

-You can get poisoned with cyanide not only by ingestion, but also by inhalation, by touching.
+You can be poisoned by cyanide not only by ingestion, but also by inhalation or touching.
 Potassium cyanide is found in some plants and foods, as well as cigarettes.
 It is used in the extraction of gold from ore.
-Kills cyanide by binding iron in blood cells, thereby preventing them from delivering oxygen to vital organs.
+Cyanide kills by binding iron in blood cells, thereby preventing them from delivering oxygen to vital organs.

-You can determine cyanides using a solution of ferric salts
+Cyanide can be determined using a solution of ferric salts

-By the way, they tried to poison Grigory Rasputin with potassium cyanide, but they could not, because they added poison to the sweet pie.
-Glucose is an antidote for potassium cyanide.
+By the way, they tried to poison Grigory Rasputin with potassium cyanide, but they couldn’t because they added the poison to a sweet pie.
+Glucose is an antidote to potassium cyanide.

 The most accessible poisons

-In summer and autumn, the time comes for seasonal mushroom poisoning - by the way, these are the most affordable toxic substances today.
-The most famous poisonous mushrooms are false mushrooms, pale grebe, stitches and fly agaric.
-Most of all they are poisoned with a pale toadstool, since it has a lot of varieties, sometimes indistinguishable from edible mushrooms, and one such mushroom can lead to the death of several people.
+In summer and autumn, the time comes for seasonal mushroom poisoning - by the way, these are the most accessible poisonous substances today.
+The most famous poisonous mushrooms are false mushrooms, toadstools, lines and fly agarics.
+The most poisoned mushroom is the toadstool, since it has many varieties, sometimes indistinguishable from edible mushrooms, and one such mushroom can lead to the death of several people.

-Although the Germans have learned how to cook fly agarics in such a way that they do not poison them, it is true that it takes them a lot of time to cook these mushrooms - they boil them for a day.
-True, the question arises - why do they need fly agaric when you can just take other mushrooms for food?
-And of course, you need to remember the rules for storing cooked mushrooms, even edible mushrooms can become poisonous if the shelf life is violated.
+Although the Germans have learned to prepare fly agarics in such a way that they are not poisoned by them, it is true that it takes them a lot of time to prepare these mushrooms - they boil them for days.
+True, the question arises - why do they need fly agarics when they can simply take other mushrooms for food?
+And of course, we must remember the rules for storing cooked mushrooms, even edible mushrooms may become toxic if stored beyond their expiration date.

-Ordinary potatoes or bread can also be poisonous.
-In case of improper storage, the substance solanine accumulates in potatoes, causing poisoning of the body.
-And bread becomes poisonous if flour was taken to make it, into which cereals infected with ergot got into.
-We are not talking about fatal poisoning, but it is quite possible to spoil the health of such products.
+Regular potatoes or bread can also be poisonous.
+When stored improperly, potatoes accumulate the substance solanine, which causes poisoning to the body.
+And bread becomes poisonous if flour was used to make it and contained cereals contaminated with ergot.
+We are not talking about poisoning with fatal, but it is quite possible to ruin your health with such products.

-In addition, there are many household chemicals and fertilizers that can also be poisonous.
-For example, potassium chloride is the most common fertilizer, but when it enters the bloodstream, it becomes deadly, as potassium ions block the activity of the heart.
+In addition, there are many household chemicals and fertilizers that can also cause poisoning.
+For example, potassium chloride is the most common fertilizer, but if it gets into the blood it becomes deadly, since potassium ions block the activity of the heart.

-In South America, the most famous poison is curare, a poison of plant origin, there are several subspecies of this poison.
+IN South America the most famous poison is curare, a poison plant origin, there are several subtypes of this poison.
 It causes paralysis of the respiratory system.
-Initially, it was used for hunting animals, in the 20th century it was successfully used in medicine.
+Initially it was used for hunting animals, but in the 20th century it was successfully used in medicine.

-There is also strychnine, a white powder that is sometimes used as an ingredient in some drugs (such as heroin and cocaine).
-Although much more often it is used in the manufacture of pesticides.
-To obtain this powder, the seeds of the chilibukha tree are taken, whose birthplace is Southeast Asia and India.
+There is also strychnine, a white powder that is sometimes used in some drugs (such as heroin and cocaine).
+Although it is much more often used in the manufacture of pesticides.
+To obtain this powder, the seeds of the chilibuhi tree, which is native to Southeast Asia and India, are taken.

-But the most famous poison is, of course, arsenic, it can be called "royal poison".
-It has been used since ancient times (its use is attributed to Caligula) to eliminate their enemies and competitors in the struggle for the throne, no matter papal or royal.
-It is the favorite poison of the European nobility in the Middle Ages.
+But the most famous poison is, of course, arsenic; it can be called the “royal poison”.
+It has been used since ancient times (its use is also attributed to Caligula) to eliminate their enemies and competitors in the struggle for the throne, no matter the papal or royal one.
+It was the favorite poison of European nobility in the Middle Ages.

 The most famous poisoners

-The history of the Italian dynasty of Borgia poisoners is unique, they elevated poisoning almost to the rank of art.
-Their invitations to the feast were feared by everyone without exception.
-The most famous representatives of this family for their cunning are Pope Alexander VI Borgia, and his children: the son of Cesare, who became a cardinal, and also the daughter of Lucrezia.
-This family had their own poison, "cantarella", which supposedly contained arsenic, phosphorus and copper salts.
-It is known that the head of the family himself ultimately paid with his life for his deceit, by mistakenly drinking a bowl of poison prepared by him for another.
+The story of the Italian Borgia dynasty of poisoners, who elevated poisoning almost to the level of art, is unique.
+Everyone without exception was afraid of their invitation to the feast.
+The most famous representatives of this family for their treachery are Pope Alexander VI Borgia and his children: son Cesare, who became a cardinal, and daughter Lucrezia.
+This family had their own poison, "cantarella", supposedly containing arsenic, phosphorus and copper salts.
+It is known that the head of the family himself ultimately paid with his life for his treachery, having mistakenly drunk a cup of poison that he had prepared for another.

-In France, arsenic was used by women, the most famous of them - Catherine de Medici, who became Queen of France.
-There were poisoners and a lower rank - favorites of kings, marquises, baronesses and wives of jewelers.
-It is assumed that Napoleon was poisoned with arsenic.
+In France, arsenic was used by women, the most famous of them was Catherine de Medici, who became Queen of France.
+There were also poisoners of lower rank - favorites of kings, marquises, baronesses and wives of jewelers.
+It is believed that Napoleon was poisoned with arsenic.

-And now scientists will not answer the question of what kind of poison is the most powerful in the world.
+And now scientists will not answer the question of what poison is the most powerful in the world.
 Some of the most powerful poisons are botulism and tetanus toxins.

-Of natural poisons, batrachotoxin is very dangerous, it is secreted by the skin of small but dangerous amphibians - poison dart frogs, fortunately, they can only be found in Colombia.
+From natural poisons Batrachotoxin is very dangerous; it is secreted by the skin of small but dangerous amphibians - dart frogs, fortunately, they can only be found in Colombia.
 One such frog contains so much poisonous substance that it is enough to destroy several elephants.

 In addition, there are radioactive poisons, such as polonium.
 It acts slowly, but only 1 gram of this substance is needed to destroy one and a half million people.
 Snake venom, curare, potassium cyanide - they are all inferior to the above poisons.

-It's not just snakes that are venomous.
-As the editors of the site managed to find out, the most poisonous creature on Earth is a jellyfish.
+It's not just snakes that are poisonous.
+As the editors of the site found out, the most poisonous creature on Earth is the jellyfish.

 Subscribe to our channel in Yandex.Zen

-There are many poisonous substances.
+There are many toxic substances.
 Some of them affect the human body for a long time, others kill instantly.
-There are many fast-acting poisons, they are natural and chemical.
+There are many fast-acting poisons, they can be natural and chemical.

 Such compounds deprive their victim of the opportunity to survive almost immediately.
-What is the fastest acting poison for humans is the most famous and dangerous?
+What is the fastest-acting poison for humans, the most famous and dangerous?

 Top strong poisons in everyday life

-In domestic conditions, a person is constantly faced with poisons.
+In everyday life, people constantly encounter poisons.
 Many of them have a quick effect on the body, so it is recommended to know their effect and how to provide first aid to an injured person.

 Serious disease is caused by specific bacteria.
-There are several forms of the disease, the simplest is damage to the skin.
-The pulmonary form of the disease is considered the most dangerous, even with timely assistance, only five percent of the victims manage to survive.
+There are several forms of the disease, the simplest is skin lesions.
+The most dangerous form of the disease is considered to be pulmonary; even with timely assistance, only five percent of victims survive.

 Sarin

 A poisonous substance in the form of a gas.
-It was created for the destruction of insects, but found its application in the military sphere.
-Connection kills quickly, but death is painful.
-Production is prohibited worldwide, and its stocks are often used for military purposes or by terrorists.
+It was created to kill insects, but found its application in the military sphere.
+The compound kills quickly, but death is painful.
+Production is prohibited throughout the world, and its reserves are often used for military purposes or by terrorists.

 Amatoxins

-Such poisons have a protein structure and are found in dangerous fungi of the amanite family.
-The danger lies in the fact that the first signs appear ten hours after the toxin enters the body, during this period the ability to save a person approaches zero.
-Even with a successful rescue attempt, the victim remains disabled for life and suffers from problems with internal organs.
+Such poisons have a protein structure and are found in dangerous mushrooms Amanitaceae family.
+The danger lies in the fact that the first signs appear ten hours after the toxin enters the body, during which time the possibility of saving a person approaches zero.
+Even with good luck rescue, the victim remains disabled for life and suffers from problems with internal organs.

 Strychnine

-Obtained from the nuts of a tropical plant.
-In a minimal amount, it is used as a medicine.
-Strychnine is one of the fastest acting poisons, superior to potassium cyanide.
+Obtained from nuts tropical plant.
+IN minimum quantity used as a medicine.
+Strychnine is one of the fastest-acting poisons, superior to potassium cyanide.
 But death does not occur immediately, but half an hour after poisoning.

 Ricin

-Ricin is a plant poison.
+Ricin is a poison of plant origin.
 Six times stronger than potassium cyanide.
-It poses a particular danger when it enters the blood, in such a case, a lethal outcome occurs very quickly.
+It is especially dangerous if it gets into the blood; in such a case, death occurs very quickly.
 Inhalation through the lungs is less dangerous, but also leads to serious poisoning.

 VX

-The compound is a poison of combat action, has a nerve-paralytic effect.
-Changes in the body occur a minute after inhalation, and death is noted after fifteen minutes.
-Dangerous poison in the world is prohibited for use.
+The compound is poison combat action, has a nerve-paralytic effect.
+Changes in the body occur a minute after inhalation, and death occurs within fifteen minutes.
+Dangerous poison is prohibited for use in the world.

 Botulinum toxin

-Botulism is a poisoning caused by botulinum toxins.
-This is the most powerful poison in nature, it was previously used as a biological weapon.
-Bacteria are used in cosmetology, but in a minimal dosage.
-With an increase in the amount of toxin, death occurs from a violation of the respiratory process.
+Botulism is poisoning caused by botulinum toxins.
+This is the most powerful poison in nature and was previously used as a biological weapon.
+Bacteria are used in cosmetology, but in minimal dosages.
+As the amount of toxin increases, death occurs from respiratory failure.

 Top strong poisons in the pharmacy

-Medicines are dangerous to humans if used incorrectly.
-They are also poisons and in overdose lead to poisoning.
+Medicines pose a danger to humans if used incorrectly.
+They are also poisons and in overdose lead to poisoning

-A fatal outcome is not excluded if the permissible amount of the drug is repeatedly exceeded.
-Many medicines are freely available in pharmacies.
+A fatal outcome cannot be ruled out if the permissible amount of the drug is exceeded many times.
+Many medications are freely available in pharmacies.

 Dangerous:

-• Funds aimed at the treatment of the cardiovascular system.
+• Medicines aimed at treating the cardiovascular system.

 • Painkillers.